thernst-de/smarthome.plugin.autoblind/README.md

-#Automatic Blind Control plugin for smarthome.py#
+#Automatic Object Control plugin for smarthome.py#

-##Important hint:##
-Attributes are about to be renamed.
-All attributes will get the prefix "as_" in the near future to be identified as items belonging to this plugin.

 ##Description of functionality##